The Executive’s Guide to Flosum

 It is imperative that any customer who has done a lot of due diligence on choosing a compliant platform for the business needs must also have a change management solution which is equally compliant.

 Flosum helps promote transparency between the various team members.
 Flosum helps to deliver applications faster, improves developer productivity as well as improves the code quality.
 Flosum is completely built for the Salesforce platform, and it is built on the Salesforce platform.
 It is a “clicks, not code” solution to change management for the Salesforce platform.
-It automates the manual tasks that are done by the developers and it improves application throughput.
+The all-in-one Salesforce Release Management solution automates the manual tasks that are done by the developers and it improves application throughput.
 It makes the entire change management process transparent, predictable, repeatable, and consistent as per the business policies of the organization.
-It helps to improve governance and compliance for the organization and it helps reduce the cost of governance and audits.
+It helps to improve Salesforce governance and Salesforce compliance for the organization and it helps reduce the cost of governance and audits.